-Similar to other states, Arizona law advises that you add up all the costs incurred during the accident.
-If you devote time to calculating these costs, you will stand a better chance of collecting reliable evidence to support your compensation claims.
+Arizona law advises that you calculate all the costs incurred during the accident.
+By calculating these costs, you will have a better chance of generating evidence that will support your compensation claim.

-In Arizona, you have the right to receive settlements for three types of damages: economic damages, non-economic challenges, and potentially punitive damages.
+The state of Arizona recognizes three types of damages: economic damages, non-economic challenges, and punitive damages.

-The compensations covered in economic damages include medical bills, income loss relating to the injury, loss of earning capacity, and other damages and loss of property resulting from the accident.
+While economic damages are typically easier to prove than non-economic damages, both types of damages may be recovered in a personal injury claim.
 Calculating the total value of these damages is relatively easy through the use of medical receipts and some other formulas.

 Non-economic damages affect the victim in the same way as economic damages.
 In Arizona, the civil justice system permits the victim (or plaintiff, in this case) to file for personal injury settlements for both the economic and non-economic damages.

 In addition to the compensatory damages previously mentioned, punitive damages may also be awarded to the victim for evil or malicious acts committed by the at-fault party.

 Punitive damages usually surpass negligence or accidents that cause injury to the victim.
 In addition to punishing the defendant, punitive damages serve as a warning to others who may commit misconduct of this nature in the future.

 As a general rule, victims of personal injury settlements are not eligible for punitive damages.
 In Arizona, punitive damages are only awarded when the defendant has shown gross negligence, malicious intent, or wanton conduct.

 An experienced personal injury attorney can help ensure that all types of damages are properly considered in any personal injury claim.

 How to Calculate Your Personal Injury Settlement Value